 - -username <name> Name of the user the copy process should run under.
 This user must exist on the guest OS. - -password <password> Password of the user account specified with --username.
-If not given, an empty password is assumed. - -dryrun Tells VBoxManage to only perform a dry run instead of really copying files to the guest. - -recursive Recursively copies files/directories. - -verbose Tells VBoxManage to be more verbose during the copy operation. - -flags <flags> Additional flags to set.
-This is not used at the moment. - updateadditions, which allows for updating an already installed Guest Additions version on the guest (only already installed Guest Additions 4.0 and later).
+If not given, an empty password is assumed. - -parents Also creates not yet existing parent directories of the specified directory, e.g. if the directory D:\Foo of D:\Foo\Bar does not exist yet it will be created.
+Without specifying --parent the action would have failed. - -mode <mode> Sets the permission mode of the specified directory.
+Only octal modes (e.g. 0755) are supported right now. - -verbose Tells VBoxManage to be more verbose. - updateadditions, which allows for updating an already installed Guest Additions version on the guest (only already installed Guest Additions 4.0 and later).